andrepsilvadev/GermanGrasslandPlants/data/readME.txt

   - seed_number_mean: mean of the number of seeds per individual plant
   - seed_number_std: standard deviation of the number of seeds per individual plant
+  - germination_perc_mean: mean of the germination rate in percentage
+  - germination_perc_std: standard deviation of the germination rate in percentage
+  - density_sqMeter_mean: mean of the maximum plant densities in square meters
+  - density_sqMeter_std: standard deviation of the maximum plant densities in square meters
+  - wetmass_g_mean: mean of the whole plant wetmass in grams
+  - wetmass_g_std: standard deviation of the whole plant wetmass in grams
+  - mortality_mean: mean of the mortality rate calculated from wetmass with an allometric equation
+  - mortality_std: standard deviation of the mortality rate calculated from wetmass
   - mean_dist_m_mean: mean of the mean dispersal distances in meters
   - mean_dist_m_std: standard deviation of the mean dispersal distances in meters
   - max_dist_m_mean: mean of the maximum dispersal distances in meters
   - max_dist_m_std: standard deviation of the maximum dispersal distances in meters
-  - growth_rate_mm_mean: mean of the annual radial growth rate in milimeters
-  - growth_rate_mm_std: standard deviation of the annual radial growth rate in milimeters
-  - wetmass_g_mean: mean of the whole plant wetmass in grams
-  - wetmass_g_std: standard deviation of the whole plant wetmass in grams
-  - mortality_mean: mean of the mortality rate calculated from wetmass with an allometric equation
-  - mortality_std: standard deviation of the mortality rate calculated from wetmass
-  - density_sqMeter_mean: mean of the maximum plant densities in square meters
-  - density_sqMeter_std: standard deviation of the maximum plant densities in square meters
   - lambdaVals_mean: mean of the lambda values
   - lambdaVals_std: standard deviation of the lambda values

+Values estimated from genus:
+-> For germination rate
+  - Eriophorum vaginatum

+-> For plant density
+  - Eriophorum vaginatum
+  - Fagus sylvatica
+  - Plantago lanceolata
+  - Poa pratensis & Poa trivialis
+  - Ranunculus acris & Ranunculus bulbosus
+  - Rumex acetosa
+  - Veronica chamaedrys
+  - Viola arvensis

+-> For lambda values
+  - Eriophorum vaginatum
+  - Fagus sylvatica
+  - Plantago lanceolata
+  - Poa pratensis & Poa trivialis
+  - Ranunculus acris & Ranunculus bulbosus
+  - Rumex acetosa
+  - Veronica chamaedrys
+  - Viola arvensis